 Kosta Peric’s Background in SWIFT and the Financial Industry

-Your vision of finance has been quiet influential and special your work in SWIFT – Innotribe was a shift forward towards the conservative way the financial / banking industry has been driving business.
+Your vision of finance has been quite influential and special your work in SWIFT – Innotribe was a shift forward towards the conservative way the financial / banking industry has been driving business.
 Can you tell us about your experience in SWIFT?

 It was a tremendous ride.
 Innotribe was an “internal startup” at SWIFT that became a key generator of products.
 We used open innovation to provide a forum and meeting place where anyone passionate about the future of finance could experiment and test out their ideas.